top of page

 Wristbands are primarily psychological-effect placebo devices for managing seasickness.
 They can be helpful for individuals who expect to feel seasick, as the belief in their effectiveness often results in a placebo effect.
 However, their impact is limited because they do not address the physiological root cause of motion sickness.
 In contrast, See-LEVEL treats the underlying cause of seasickness by resetting the brain's sensory conflict.
 It effectively reverses both the physiological and psychological symptoms, providing a comprehensive solution beyond the placebo effect.
 If you wish, you can still wear your wristband while using See-LEVEL, though it will have little to no effect on the headset's performance.

-• How does See-LEVEL work?
+• How Does See-LEVEL work?

 See-LEVEL is an innovative approach that addresses the root cause of the problem, which is the visual disturbance experienced on a boat.
 This solution involves the complete occlusion of the patient's eyes and immerses them in a 360-degree virtual reality environment.
 The imagery presented replicates a stable and serene seascape, giving the impression of looking actually being there.
 By transporting individuals to this alternate See-LEVEL world, characterized by tranquility, anchored stability, and relaxation, the discomfort associated with being on a seasick vessel is gradually alleviated.
 Within a few minutes of exposure, the individual's focus shifts from the boat's unsettling motions to a state of relief, as they become fully engrossed in the virtual environment provided by See-LEVEL.
+Below is a brief introduction to how See-LEVEL works: And here is a detailed explnation video:

 • Does See LEVEL work for every situation and every person?